Skip to main content

 Common Questions Answered

-What score did the new language model achieve on the Mensa Norway IQ test?
+How did the AI model perform on the Mensa Norway IQ test?